Are you new to PCB design? Do you still rely on a producer for assembling and fabrication? Then, you may be new to the term—wave soldering.

 7. Short circuit or Solder joint bridge

 A short circuit may be due to a low solder resist activity.
-It may also happen if your PCB design has a very narrow pad spacing.
+It may also happen if your PCB design has narrow pad spacing.

 8. Tombstones

-Tombstones occur when you use parts with different requirements for temperature or solder type.
+Tombstones occur when you use parts with different temperatures or solder-type requirements.

 9. Inadequate hole fill